AMP (streamer collective)

-AMP (Any Means Possible) is a Twitch and YouTube collective consisting of Twitch streamers, influencers and internet personalities Kai Cenat, ImDavisss, Chrisnxtdoor, Fanum, Duke Dennis, and Agent 00.
+AMP (Any Means Possible) is a Twitch and YouTube collective consisting of Twitch streamers, influencers and internet personalities Duke Dennis, Agent00, Fanum, Chrisnxtdoor, ImDavisss, and Kai Cenat.
 The group streams various games on each members' Twitch accounts, as well as making various challenge, gaming and vlog videos on their YouTube channels.

 Beyond their Twitch and YouTube content, AMP have expanded into various business ventures, including their partnership with Bang Energy in June 2024 and the launch of their skincare brand TONE in February 2025.

 Members

 The group has the following members: